emb-riscv/specs-markdown/exceptions-and-interrupts.md

 implemented as **C/C++ functions**.
 The number of interrupts per hart is implementation specific but cannot exceed 1024 elements.

-Each hart has its own table, with handlers for the interrupts it can process.
+Each hart may have its own table, with handlers for the interrupts it can process.

 The address of the array must be programatically written by each hart to its `hcb.intvta` register before enabling interrupts, usually during startup.